William S. Paley: Broadcasting

-In 1972, Paley ordered the shortening of a second installment of a two-part CBS Evening News series on the Watergate scandal, based on a complaint by Charles Colson, an aide to President Richard Nixon.
+In 1972, Paley ordered the shortening of the second installment of a two-part, in-depth CBS Evening News series on the Watergate scandal, following a complaint by Charles Colson, an aide to President Richard Nixon.
 And later, Paley briefly ordered the suspension of instant and often negatively critical analyses by CBS news commentators which followed presidential addresses.

 Over the years, Paley sold portions of his family stockholding in CBS.
 At the time of his death, he owned less than nine percent of the outstanding stock.
 In 1995, five years after Paley's death, CBS was bought by Westinghouse Electric Corporation and, in 1999, by Viacom, which itself was once a subsidiary of CBS.
-Today, CBS is owned by Paramount Global, after merging with the "new" Viacom in 2019.
-National Amusements is the majority owner of Paramount.
+Today, CBS is owned by Paramount Skydance Corporation.

+Art Collection

+Paley acquired an art collection consisting of approximately forty works, many of which are today in the Museum of Modern Art in New York.
+Paley's collection included works by Cezanne, Matisse, Picasso, Toulouse-Lautrec, Degas, Derain, Bonnard, Gauguin, and Rouault.
+He acquired Picasso's Boy Leading a Horse in 1936 and donated it to the MoMA in 1964 however its Nazi-era provenance turned out to be problematic and resulted in a claim for restitution filed by the heirs of Paul von Mendelssohn-Bartholdy who said it had been sold under duress.
+The lawsuit, known as Schoeps v.
+The Museum of Modern Art, was about to go to trial when a settlement between the parties was announced.